momo54/SPARQLLM/README.md

 # Developpers

-developping new function is very easy.
-Just go into SPARQL/udf to see how we wrote User Defined Function you just used, code is very short and can be used as a template for your custom functions.
+Developping new function is very easy.
+Just go into SPARQL/udf to see how we wrote User Defined Functions you just used, code is very short and can be used as a template for your custom functions.